apache/drill/_docs/sql-reference/sql-commands/009-analyze-table.md

 ## Related Command

-If you drop a table on which you have run ANALYZE TABLE, the statistics are automatically removed with the table:
+If you drop a table that you have already run ANALYZE TABLE against, the statistics are automatically removed with the table:

 	DROP TABLE [IF EXISTS] [workspace.]name

-If you want to remove statistics for a table (and keep the table), you must remove the directory in which Drill stores the statistics:
+To remove statistics for a table you want to keep, you must remove the directory in which Drill stores the statistics:

 	DROP TABLE [IF EXISTS] [workspace.]name/.stats.drill

-If you have already issued the ANALYZE TABLE statement against specific columns, a table, or directory, you must run the DROP TABLE statement with `/.stats.drill` before you can successfully run the ANALYZE TABLE statement against the data source again, for example:
+If you have already issued the ANALYZE TABLE statement against specific columns, table, or directory, you must run the DROP TABLE statement with `/.stats.drill` before you can successfully run the ANALYZE TABLE statement against the data source again, for example:

 	DROP TABLE `table_stats/Tpch0.01/parquet/customer/.stats.drill`;